MvvvD/crew-management/README.md

-# crew-management WORK IN PROGRESS
+# crew-management

+_WORK IN PROGRESS_

-First non-tutorial project in Spring.
-Project was done by myself, without any guidance/overview
+First project in Spring boot.
+Project was done by myself, without any guidance nor was copy-pasted from a tutorial.
+Problems were solved with help of already existing stack overflow questions or official java/spring boot/mysql documentation

-Back-end for a crew management app that allows for (depending on role/permissions):
+**Back-end/API** for a crew management app that allows for (depending on role/permissions):
 * CRUD operation on employee
 * reading GDPR-safe employee data without any authentication
 * reading, updating and "marking as done" on employee tasks
 * getting employees list, possible filtering by role/working status
 * tasks tracking and automatic archiving of finished tasks

-Stack:
+## Stack/Tools:
 * Java 18
 * Spring Boot 3
 * MySQL
 * Maven

-Tools:
 * IntelliJ idea
 * Postman
 * MySQL workbench

-Entities:
+## Entities:

+Data is formatted in JSON.
+SQL types in bracket for corresponding field in database.

 * employee
     {
   "id" : "id", (INT)